Sentencing hearing postponed for Behchokǫ̀ man who pleaded guilty to manslaughter | CBC News

 "Should there be an NCR [not criminally responsible finding], it's a public safety issue," he said.

-Migwi's lawyer, Peter Harte, told the court that Migwi doesn't want to pursue an NCR and will not agree to a psychiatric assessment.
+Colton Migwi's lawyer, Peter Harte, told the court that his client doesn't want to pursue an NCR and will not agree to a psychiatric assessment.

 "[But] there's no evidence that they're voices he's not able to manage," said Harte.
 Or that "he ever acted on them."

-Harte questioned how the crown would be able to find Migwi not criminally responsible, without his willingness to participate in the assessment.
+Harte questioned how the Crown would be able to find Colton Migwi not criminally responsible, without his willingness to participate in the assessment.

-And he requested that Migwi, who has been in custody for 124 days, be sentenced to "two years less a day."
+And he requested that Colton Migwi be sentenced to "two years less a day," which would then be followed by a lengthy probation.

 The court agreed to meet again on Aug.
 16 at 10 a.m.